StanJulia/Stan.jl/README.md

 ## Purpose

-A collection of examples demonstrating the use Stan's cmdstan (as an external program) from Julia.
+A collection of example Stan Language programs demonstrating the use Stan's cmdstan executable (as an external program) from Julia.

 ## Background info

-The first 2 generations of Stan.jl took a similar approach as the recently released [CmdStanR](https://mc-stan.org/cmdstanr/) and [CmdStanPy](https://github.com/stan-dev/cmdstanpy) options to use Stan's [cmdstan executable](https://mc-stan.org/users/interfaces/cmdstan.html).
+Early on (2012) Stan.jl took a similar approach as the recently released [CmdStanR](https://mc-stan.org/cmdstanr/) and [CmdStanPy](https://github.com/stan-dev/cmdstanpy) options to use Stan's [cmdstan executable](https://mc-stan.org/users/interfaces/cmdstan.html).

-Stan.jl v7.x constitutes the third generation and covers all of cmdstan's methods in separate packages, i.e. StanSample.jl, StanOptimize.jl, etc., including an option to run `generate_quantities`.
-In a sense, it extends Tamas Papp's approach taken in StanRun, StanDump and StanSamples.
+Stan.jl v7 covers all of cmdstan's methods in separate packages, i.e. StanSample.jl, StanOptimize.jl, StanVariational.jl and StanDiagnose.jl, including an option to run `generate_quantities` as part of StanSample.jl.

-Stan.jl v9 uses StanSample.jl v6, StanOptimize.jl v4, StanQuap.jl v4, StanDiagnose.jl v4 and StanVariational v4.
+Stan.jl v9 uses StanSample.jl v6, StanOptimize.jl v4, StanQuap.jl v4, StanDiagnose.jl v4 and StanVariational v4 and supports multithreading on C++ level.
 Stan.jl v9 also uses JSON.jl to generate data and init input files for cmdstan.

+The StanJulia ecosystem includes 2 additional packages, StanQuap.jl (to compute [MAP](https://en.wikipedia.org/wiki/Maximum_a_posteriori_estimation) estimates) and DiffEqBayesStan.jl.

 ## Requirements